arthurdouillard/hugo-website/content/project/C-projects.md

 a Ubuntu image).
 The goal was to provide a CLI tool to navigate, and read files stored in the ISO.

-While it may sound obvious to me now, it was very interesting to discover how the data can be stored in memory, and how simple pointer arithmetic can go a long way.
+While it may sound obvious to me now, it was interesting to discover how the data can be stored in memory, and how simple pointer arithmetic can go a long way.

 # Make-like